silastittes/lasthenia_curves/README.md

 figures/
 --------

 Also just like it sounds!
 Figures are ignored to save space, so running make is essential if you want to look at.
 The `tolerance_v3_plotting.Rmd` contains code to generate almost all the figures.
 I used Rmd to help keep the code organized, the html output is very boring.
+Some last minute changes to figure names were made, so these do not match the paper at the moment, unfortunately.

 phylo_sig/
 --------

-Code to run phylogenetic signal analysis.
+Code to run phylogenetic signal analyses.

 sim_axis/
 --------

 In the paper, we simulated random spacing in the environmental access to see what effect it would have on our inferences.
 This required running the core model 100 times.
 This takes a few days to run, so was not included in the make file, but it quite easy to run.
 Lines 204 onward can be used with the 100 existing files.

 That pretty much does it.
 Please let me know if anything fails, or if you have general questions about what was done.